walkermatt/aileenh.github.io/foss4guk-workshop-requirements.md

 ---
 layout: workshops
-title: FOSS4GUK Workshop Requirements
+title: FOSS4GUK Workshop, COde Sprint & Hack Requirements
 ---

 # FOS4GUK Workshop Requirements #

-If you are attending one of the workshops you are required to bring your own device. <br>
+If you are attending one of the workshops, code sprint or hack, you are required to bring your own device. <br>
 We will provide copies of OSGEO-Live on DVD and Portable GIS on USB drives for you to use at the session if required (please see details below).
 OSGEO-Live includes a copy of QGIS 2.14<br>
 However it might be useful for you to download the necessary software before the workshops and install them on your device. <br>
 OSGEO-live can be downloaded [here](https://live.osgeo.org/en/index.html) and Portable GIS can be downloaded [here](http://www.archaeogeek.com/portable-gis.html). <br>